Paradolichopithecus in GURPS

 Dimetrodon in GURPS

-Dimetrodon and Edaphosaurus (back) by Charles R. Knight (1897)
+Dimetrodon (front) and Edaphosaurus (back) by Charles R. Knight (1897)

 Dimetrodon is the most famous early synapsid.
 Indeed it is likely the only one which most people would recognize.
 Despite appearing alongside dinosaurs in works of fiction and cheap plastic toys, it died out millions of years before they evolved.
 Although sometimes called ‘mammal-like reptiles’, Dimetrodon and its relatives aren’t actually reptiles either.
 It did look reptilian, however, with scaly skin, sprawling legs, a thick tail, and a spectacular sail running along its spine.